-NASHVILLE, Tenn. — Fitting that in a time when Nashville has just been added to the growing list of major league soccer cities, the keynote speaker for this spring’s Power of the Purse® luncheon and silent auction benefiting The Women’s Fund is one of soccer’s all-time greats.
+NASHVILLE, Tenn. — Fitting that in a time when Nashville has just been added to the growing list of major league soccer cities, the honoree for this spring’s Power of the Purse® luncheon and silent auction benefiting The Women’s Fund is one of soccer’s all-time greats.

 After 17 years, two World Championships, two Olympic Gold Medals, and near-unparalleled success as a marketing icon, Mia retired from professional soccer in 2004 as not only the best women’s soccer player in history but also as one of the most important and recognizable female figures in the history of sport.